huugof/quote-card/spec.md

    - Using the **Working Copy** app, or
    - Using GitHub’s **mobile app** (manual paste & commit).

-The push triggers GitHub Actions → PNG + wrapper generated → Pages updated.
+The push triggers GitHub Actions → JPEG + wrapper generated → Pages updated.

 ### 6.2 Other apps (Drafts, iA Writer, Obsidian, VS Code)
 - Template the frontmatter, save into `quotes/`, push to GitHub.
 Same CI flow.